DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemMoved.md

 The parent directory.

 ##### field(e.sourceItem): FileSystemItem
-The moved file or folder.
+The moved file or directory.

 ---
 ---